 I was sitting outside The Plaza hotel in Manhattan one beautiful summer late afternoon in 1975, when I noticed a mime who was shadowing people on Central Park South.
 He would walk right behind someone, following them within one step of theirs for about 100 feet.
 Toward the end of miming one person he would pick out another victim walking in the opposite direction, studying them for only a few seconds.
 Then he would quickly do a 180 and mime them, instantaneously becoming them.
 He had every mannerism of every person down pat.
 He literally became each person.
 It was unreal.

 He would constantly pick totally different people to become.
 He would transition from a business man, to an old lady, to a flaming gay guy, to a tourist, to a beautiful woman, to a punk rocker and on and on it went.
 I sat there in utter disbelief for around 30 minutes (until he stopped) and watched the most amazing and funniest performance I have ever witnessed in my life.
 And I have seen it all, well almost.
 It was a 30 minute non-stop belly laugh.
 A few times I had to turn away, just to catch my breath.
 It was so funny that I was in tears the whole time.
 This mimes performance was so incredibly wondrous, that it was hard to believe.
 I asked myself over and over, how could this mime so quickly and perfectly become all of these extremely different people?

 I went up to the mime after he was done and asked him his name.
-He told it was Robin.
-When I watch the show Mork & Mindy a few years later in the late 1970s I thought to myself, this guy Robin Williams must have been the mime I watched a few years earlier.
+He said it was Robin.
+When I watched the show Mork & Mindy a few years later in the late 1970's I thought to myself, this guy Robin Williams must have been the mime from a few years earlier.
 He was about the right age, he had the correct height, weight, color hair and processed the same facial characteristics that I remembered.
 But I wasn't 100% sure.